 Mammals under threat

 Australia is renowned for its biodiversity, the continent playing host to some of the world’s most iconic animals.
 However, Australia's wildlife is coming under increasing pressure.
 Here, 10 mammals that need urgent intervention in light of the 2019-20 bushfires.
 (Plus one more that we just have to tell you about!)

-The catastrophic summer bushfires destroyed around 20% of Australia’s forests and are thought to have killed over a billion animals.
+The catastrophic summer bushfires of 2019-20 destroyed around 20% of Australia’s forests and are thought to have killed over a billion animals.

 As a result of the fires the Government recently revised its provisional list of animals that need urgent management intervention, with a total of 119 different species now listed.